lrh12580/lrh12580.github.io/_pages/about.md

   - /about.html
 ---
 I am Ruihao Li, a Computer Architecture PhD student at UT Austin, advised by [Dr. Lizy K. John](https://www.ece.utexas.edu/people/faculty/lizy-john) and [Dr. Neeraja J. Yadwadkar](https://sites.utexas.edu/neeraja/).
-I received my Bachelors in Computer Science from the Shandong University.
+I received my Bachelors in Computer Science from Shandong University, China.

 I primarily work on (a) architectural support for memory management and allocation; (b) workload characterization and performance evaluation; and (c) hardware accelerators for machine learning and other emerging application.